awsdocs/aws-step-functions-developer-guide/doc_source/sample-project-transfer-data-sqs.md

 }
 ```

-For more information about passing parameters and managing results, see:
+For more information about passing parameters and managing results, see the following:
 + [Pass Parameters to a Service API](connect-parameters.md)
 + [ResultPath](input-output-resultpath.md)